Beauty Salons and Skin Care in Indonesia

 Many types of facials and facial treatments are available in Indonesia.
-Facials can be done at almost any beauty salon.
+Facials can be done at almost any beauty salon and specialty aesthetic/skin clinics.
 The humidity in Indonesia is very high, averaging in the eighties and nineties.
 While high humidity does prevent your skin from drying and prematurely aging, the air quality is quite bad in most major cities.
-Because of the high level of impurities and pollution in the air, a facial every 2 to 3 weeks helps to keep your skin clean.
-If you have skin treatments on a regular basis, an improvement can be seen in the condition of the skin.
+Because of the high level of impurities and pollution in the air, a facial every month or quarterly helps to keep your skin clean.
+If you undergo professional skin treatments on a regular basis, an improvement can be seen in the condition of your skin.

 What Constitutes a Good Hairdresser